jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 # Operational Considerations

-When an RDAP server is queried for an IP network for a given IP address range, it is required to return the most-specific IP network object that covers the IP address range.
+When an RDAP server is queried for an IP network by a given IP address range, it is required to return the most-specific IP network object that covers the IP address range.
 That IP network object may not have an associated geofeed link, but it is possible that a less-specific IP network object does have such a link.
 Clients attempting to retrieve geofeed data for a given IP address range via RDAP should consider whether to retrieve the parent object for